 The Company may also seek to acquire additional mineral resource properties or companies holding such properties.
 The Company notes that mineral exploration in general is uncertain and the probability of finding economically recoverable mineral reserves on any one of its early stage prospects is low.
-However, the probability that one of the many prospects acquired will host economically recoverable mineral reserves is higher.
 As a result, the Company believes it is able to reduce overall exploration risk by acquiring additional mineral properties.
 In conducting its search for additional mineral properties, the Company may consider acquiring properties that it considers prospective based on criteria such as the exploration history of the properties, their location, or a combination of these and other factors.
 Risk factors to be considered in connection with the Company's search for and acquisition of additional mineral properties include the significant expenses required to locate and establish economically recoverable mineral reserves, the fact that expenditures made by the Company may not result in discoveries of economically recoverable mineral reserves, environmental risks, risks associated with land title, the competition faced by the Company and the potential failure of the Company to generate adequate funding for any such acquisitions.
 See "Risk Factors" below.